Carson3245/doodlebot/README.md

 | `Node.js MSI cannot run on this Windows edition (error 5100).
 Attempting portable fallback...` | The MSI refused to run on the current Windows build (for example Windows Server Core). | The script automatically installs the portable bundle; if you need a system-wide install, download a compatible Node.js build manually. |
 | `Node.js MSI reported a fatal error (1603).
 Attempting portable fallback...` | The MSI setup failed because of a pending reboot or another installer conflict. | Resolve any installer prerequisites if you want to install Node globally, or rely on the portable bundle prepared by the launcher. |

-## Local conversation models
+## Local conversation model

-The mention-driven chat flow can operate in two modes, all configured from the Personality tab of the dashboard:
+The mention-driven chat flow always uses a Hugging Face transformer configured in the Personality tab.
+Suggested starter models:

-1. **Keyword rules only** – the default behavior that keeps responses light and deterministic.
-2. **Hugging Face** – loads a compact text-generation model locally through [`@xenova/transformers`](https://www.npmjs.com/package/@xenova/transformers).
-Suggested starters:
 - `Xenova/distilgpt2` (fastest option for CPUs).
 - `Xenova/TinyLlama-1.1B-Chat-v1.0` (still lightweight but more conversational).

 Use `npm run prepare:model` (included in the Windows launcher automatically) to download the selected model into the local cache so the generator runs offline on future boots.

-Both modes respect the keyword rules defined earlier in the form, and the bot continues a conversation automatically until the timeout expires or the user switches to another thread.
+Tune the tone, speaking style, response length, and guidance fields on the Personality page to steer how the model replies during every mention.

 ## Error reference